sous-chefs/apt/README.md

 ## Resources/Providers

-### `apt_repository`
+### apt_repository

-This LWRP provides an easy way to manage additional APT repositories.
+This resource provides an easy way to manage additional APT repositories.
 Adding a new repository will notify running the `execute[apt-get-update]` resource immediately.

 #### Actions

-- :add: creates a repository file and builds the repository listing (default)
+- `:add`: creates a repository file and builds the repository listing (default)
-- :remove: removes the repository file
+- `:remove`: removes the repository file

 #### Attribute Parameters